zeid-hub/python-p3-v2-orm-relationships/README.md

 python lib/debug.py
 ```

-In the `ipdb` session, you can explore the table data using the ORM methods
+In the `ipdb` session, you can explore the table data using the ORM methods:
-(your employee data will be different):

 ```py
 ipdb> Department.get_all()